Natural Environment Teaching (NET)

-Research indicates using NET increases the likelihood that learners generalize their skills, or use their skills more readily outside of therapy.
+Research indicates using natural environment teaching increases the likelihood that learners generalize their skills, or use their skills more readily outside of therapy.
 This type of training is what parents are most often doing with their children and is the type of training that is most likely to be retained and utilized across environments and maintained across time.